I went busking for the first time!

 I was pretty nervous as I walked down to the street with my violin case slung across my back, but Mum and Dad were walking me down so I couldn’t run away.

-I unzipped the case and sprinkled some coins in it to act as bait, apparently, people don’t like to be the first one to put money in, and started to play Waltzing Matilda.
+I unzipped the case and sprinkled some coins in it to act as bait.
+Apparently, people don’t like to be the first one to put money in.
+I waited until mum and dad had left and started to play Waltzing Matilda.

 Within two minutes of starting to play, a man dropped a 20 kuna note in!
 I’ll always remember him, the first person who ever put money in my case.
 He was wearing a beige bomber jacket.